treshugart/flowde/README.md

 Run JavaScript written in Flow through Node.

 - Type checks your code before executing it.
-- Will automatically create a an empty, temporary `.flowconfig` file if one doesn't exist and cleans up after itself.
+- Will automatically create an empty, temporary `.flowconfig` file if one doesn't exist and cleans up after itself.
 - Uses Babel presets `env` and `stage-0` so you can use anything you want.

 ## Why?